 Table 7.
 Frequencies and percentage of the answers at the question 11, How important are the following sources for you to gain the necessary knowledge, skills, and competences to fulfill all your roles?
-Note.
-Coaches in the first line, CGC in the second line.

 Figure 7.
 Sources for knowledge, skills and competences development.